-With the new perspective on cost reassignment, we propose an enhanced steganographic method based on the CPP rule, This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TIFS.2017.2718480, IEEE Transactions on Information Forensics and Security that generates a new distortion function from several existing ones.
+With the new perspective on cost reassignment, we propose an enhanced steganographic method based on the CPP rule, that generates a new distortion function from several existing ones.
 As shown in Eq.
 (7), the distortion can be converted into MP, which then determines the payloads assigned on each pixel.
 Therefore, we fix our attention on the MPs when searching for controversial-pixels.